Public API

 Boolean and Advanced

-Each endpoint in the API has the ability to more advanced queries.
+Each endpoint in the API has the ability to make more advanced queries.
 This works by leveraging an Elasticsearch query_string_query

 (Elasticsearch docs).